 The growing popularity of platforms such as MAT 4.0, and Globalization Pipeline which was launched by IBM’s platform, Bluemix as a service, indicates that the demand for translation is high.
 The new platforms will have a significant impact on localization and will help many companies achieve simultaneous releases of the wares internationally.
 However, one should not confuse enabling technologies that facilitate the professional translation process, with what to expect from a machine translation.
 Software localization translation still needs professional human translators managed by localization companies to ensure that it is done correctly.

-Recommended Localization Translation Process with the Multilingual App Toolkit (MAT) 4
+Recommended Localization Process with the Multilingual App Toolkit (MAT) 4

 - Export XLIFF